-As part of our ongoing commitment to a high-quality undergraduate English major, the WCU English department has developed four means of obtaining feedback about the major: 1) an entrance survey; 2) a formative portfolio, completed during your core classes; 3) a final portfolio, completed during your capstone course; and 4) an exit survey.
+As part of our ongoing commitment to a high-quality undergraduate English major, the WCU English department has developed three means of obtaining feedback about the major: 1) an entrance survey; 2) a final portfolio, completed during your capstone course; and 3) an exit survey.
 You must complete each of these assessments as part of your major.